Section 4: Add authorization to Todo application¶

 First create a function named

-that will be used to convert the information we have in ourcurrent_request
+get_authorized_usernamethat will be used to convert the information we have in ourcurrent_requestinto a username.

 1 2 | def get_authorized_username(current_request):